Restaurants with New Year’s Eve menus

 End the year on a laughter-filled note at a comedy show at Hotel Blackfoot’s The Laugh Shop.
-On New Year’s Eve, there will be a buffet dinner at 8 p.m. featuring charcuterie boards, Dungeness crab stuffed fillet of sole, risotto Milanese, pastries and more.
-Then, there's a live performance by comedian Andrew Grose at 10 p.m. and a midnight toast with Champagne.
+On New Year’s Eve, there will be a buffet dinner at 8 p.m., a live performance by comedian Pete Zedlacher at 10 p.m. and a Champagne toast at midnight.

 Hotel Blackfoot, 5940 Blackfoot Tr.
 S.E., 403-255-6900, thelaughshopcalgary.com

-Don’t let the name of this event dissuade you — you don’t have to be single to attend the Singles New Year’s Eve Gala.
+Don’t let the name of this event dissuade you — you don’t have to be single to attend the Singles New Year’s Eve Masquerade Gala.
 Couples can attend as well, and everyone will be given a red or white rose to show whether you’re taken or not.
-Taking place in the lobby of the Jack Singer Concert Hall in Arts Commons, this year's theme is "Midnight in Paris."
-The formal event features interactive games, a DJ and a silent auction.
+Taking place in the lobby of the Jack Singer Concert Hall in Arts Commons, this formal event features interactive games, a DJ and a silent auction.